GIScience/openrouteservice/docs2/run-instance/installation/building-from-source.md

 # Building from Source

-**We recommend running openrouteservice using a Docker container (see [Running with Docker](Running-with-Docker))**
+If you need to customize your openrouteservice instance even further than what is possible by [configuration](../configuration/), or want to start contributing to the openrouteservice project, the following section will give you starting points.

+## Prerequisites

+The following documentation assumes you are running an Ubuntu 20.04 system (also generally works with newer Ubuntu versions).
+Depending on your environent, you might need to adjust certain details.
+You will also need to make sure to have the following installed:
+* [git](https://github.com/git-guides/install-git) should be available on your system
+* [java](https://www.java.com/en/) 17 should be available, preferably as default Java environment
+* [maven](https://maven.apache.org/) should be installed on your system

 ## Installation from source

+[//]: # (TODO: overhaul contents below)

-If you need to install without Docker, on an Ubuntu 20.04 system (also generally works with newer Ubuntu versions) you can use the following steps:
+If you need to install without Docker, you can use the following steps:

   1. (Fork and) Clone the openrouteservice repository to your machine.
       ```bash